scc-pi/asc-localities-insight/README.md

 There are 7 ASC localities and they are identical to the Local Area Committees which are already on SLI.

 The process is:
-1. `asc_sli_etl.R` prepares the SLI data
+1. `asc_sli_etl.R` prepares the SLI data.
-1. `asc_localities_etl.R` prepares the ASC locality boundary data
+1. `asc_localities_etl.R` prepares the ASC locality boundary data.
+1. `sli_measures_meta_etl.R` prepares the metadata for the indicators.
-1. `sli_measures.xls` is used to specify which themes and measures to include
+1. `sli_measures.xls` is used to specify which themes and indicators to include.
-1. `asc_sli_dashboard.Rmd` produces the [flexdashboard](https://pkgs.rstudio.com/flexdashboard/) HTML file
+1. `asc_sli_dashboard.Rmd` produces the [flexdashboard](https://pkgs.rstudio.com/flexdashboard/) HTML file.

-It will not take the inclusion of too many measures to make the HTML file too big and slow it down.
+It will not take the inclusion of too many indicators to make the HTML file too big and slow it down.
 If a lot of measures need to be included it would be better as a [Shiny](https://shiny.rstudio.com/) dashboard, and because the data is publicly available it could be hosted on [shinyapps.io](https://www.shinyapps.io/).

 The `different_areas_xlsx_etl.R` script produces a separate spreadsheet of all indicators with different sheets for ASC localities, Wards and neighbourhoods.